-In March 2021, Kevin Buchi notified the Board of his intention not to stand for re-election as a director when his term expires at our 2021 annual meeting of stockholders.
-The size of the Board will decrease from eight to seven directors effective as of the date of Mr. Buchi's resignation.
+In March 2021, Kevin Buchi notified the Board of his intention not to stand for re-election as a director when his term expires at our 2021 annual meeting of stockholders on May 19, 2021.
+The size of the Board decreased from eight to seven directors effective as of the date of Mr. Buchi's resignation.